MicrosoftDocs/globalization/globalization/methodology/international-design.md

   Proper handling of text boundaries can affect features such as:

   * character counting
+  * word counting
   * justification
-  * character width calculation
+  * character and line width calculation
   * line breaking
   * cursor movement
   * selection

-* If your feature has shortcut keys or accelerators, do the key-combinations vary by different keyboard languages?
+* If your feature has shortcut keys or accelerators, do the key combinations vary by different keyboard languages?

   For example, in some European languages, some characters are typed with a sequence of AltGr then another key.
 AltGr (Alternate Graphics) maps to Alt+Ctrl.
   If a shortcut key is Alt+Ctrl+*key*, then the user will never be able to type those characters.

 ## Locale support

-It's best to use existing APIs, such Windows NLS, .NET, or ICU to address the following issues.
+Whenever possible, use existing APIs such Windows NLS, .NET, or ICU to address the following issues.
+Creating your own globalization methods can require extensive research and development, and may require local domain expertise.
+If you do find a need for a custom implementation, consider using the Common Locale Data Repository (CLDR) as a source of locale data.
+The CLDR is developed by local domain experts across the world.

 * If your feature uses date and time, a calendar, or a calendar control, does it allow usage of different calendar types?
 For example:

   * If your feature displays date or time, does it allow different date or time format ordering?
-    For example, Japanese dates are often in the order of era, year, month, and date (<span lang="ja">平成 22年 12月 05日</span>).
+    For example, Japanese dates are often in the order of era, year, month, and date (平成 22年 12月 05日).

   * Consider how different calendars may affect your features.
     Does your month picker support the 13 months found in the Hebrew Lunar calendar during a leap year?